Investment Casting Process

 • Design Flexibility: Many different alloys, including tool steel, stainless steel, carbon steel, aluminum, and low-alloy steel, can be used in the process.

-• Higher Complexity and Efficiency : Additive manufacturing is incorporated into the investment casting process by the 3D-printing of patterns which provides design complexity not achievable with traditional tooling methods.
+• Higher Complexity and Efficiency: Additive manufacturing is incorporated into the investment casting process by the 3D-printing of patterns which provides design complexity not achievable with traditional tooling methods.
 It can also eliminate the cost of tooling and machining while allowing faster delivery.

-• Environmentally friendly: The investment casting process includes recycling (of metals and wax) and it does not produce any toxic substances.
+• Environmentally Friendly: The investment casting process includes recycling (of metals and wax) and it does not produce any toxic substances.

 Design Flexibility